sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 ([[1](https://research.kudelskisecurity.com/2019/02/07/auditing-rust-crypto-the-first-hours/)],
 [[2](https://research.kudelskisecurity.com/2017/04/24/auditing-code-for-crypto-flaws-the-first-30-minutes/)]).

-The main idea is to list basic sanity checks that can be used when investigating SD-WAN.
+The main goal of this document is to list basic sanity checks that can be used when investigating SD-WAN.
-We will follow this idea and consider checks that can be applied to any SD-WAN system.
+We will consider general checks that can be applied to any SD-WAN system.

 ## SD-WAN Security Assessment Checklist